 Muscle Fiber Damage in Runners

-The fibers are still dis-jointed and not returned to their non-injured state.
-This damage is called Delayed Onset Muscle Soreness or DOMS.
-There is a very fine line between short term DOMS whereby your aerobic run was just long enough, you recovery quickly and not too long to experience minor DOMS.
+After 14 days of recovery the fibers are still dis-jointed and not returned to their non-injured state — this is called Delayed Onset Muscle Soreness or DOMS.
+There is a very fine line between productive training stress and excessive damage: your aerobic run should be just long enough to stimulate adaptation, but not so long that recovery becomes prolonged.

-There is a fine line between fitness gain and injury.
-Be sensitive to it as you embark on your weekend training runs.
+There is a fine line between fitness gain and injury — be sensitive to it as you embark on your weekend training runs.
 Remember Dr. Jack: he advocates no longer than 2:30 to 3:00 on your feet in one bout of running.
-Additional food for thought: The great Grete Waitz never ran more than 12 miles in training for the 1979 NYC marathon, she won.
-But she trained 80-90 miles a week, the key was how she put it all together.
-That's training.
+Consider this: Grete Waitz never ran more than 12 miles in training for the 1979 NYC Marathon — and she won.
+She trained 80-90 miles a week, but the key was how she put it all together.
+That's the difference between running and training.

 Bob Dyer (Co-Owner, Running Niche)